Currently Not Accepting Medicaid

-There are several indications for the need for crowns :
+There are several indications of the need for dental crowns :

-We prepare your tooth – our dentist will remove the outer portion of your tooth for the crown to fit.
+We prepare your tooth – your dentist will remove the outer portion of your tooth for the crown to fit.

-Temporary crown – usually, you have to wait for your permanent crown, while waiting, we will give you a temporary crown .
+Temporary crown – usually, you have to wait for your permanent crown to be fabricated by a lab; in the meantime, we create a temporary crown for you to use.

 Crown ready – once we have the crown, we will place it in your mouth and make all the needed adjustments.
 When you are satisfied with how it feels and looks, we will cement it in place.